 |Specks of orange zest and cranberries|

 As the ingredients are simple, using good, quality butter and cream is vital.
-Good, quality ingredients will give you a good bake and delicious scones.
+Good quality ingredients will result in a good bake and delicious scones.

 Adapted from American Test Kitchen Cookbook